EnhancedNetwork/TownofHost-Enhanced/README.md

 **Credit to these mods and their developers for the code and help:**
 ### :star: [TOH: Enhanced](https://github.com/EnhancedNetwork/TownofHost-Enhanced)
 >
-> - TOHO was forked from Town of Host: Enhacned.
+> - TOHO was forked from Town of Host: Enhacned.=
+> - Game Mode: Cops & Robbers (Ryuk but unmerged PR)
 >
 ### :star: [TOHRE](https://github.com/Loonie-Toons/)
 >